Ministry

 Student | PhD

-Eric Espinoza is a PhD student at Gateway Seminary.
+Eric Espinoza is a PhD candidate at Gateway Seminary.
 Prior to pursuing the PhD, he graduated with his Master of Theology and Master of Divinity.
 His research interests include Apocalypticism in Matthew, the reception of Isaiah, Daniel, and Septuagint studies.
-He currently serves as the administrative assistant to the president at Gateway Seminary.
+He currently serves as the research assistant to the president at Gateway Seminary.